-The Configuration page provides access to essential settings for getting started with Brand Edge .
+The Configuration page provides access to essential settings for getting started with Ratings & Reviews Collect-Distribute .
 Using Configuration, you configure a product feed for your catalogs, integrate Bazaarvoice functionality into your site, customize the look and feel of your user-generated content (UGC), submission forms, and message templates, and enable your site to benefit from search engine optimization (SEO) attributable to UGC.
 Watch the following video for a brief overview of Configuration:

 If you’re creating or configuring an implementation for the first time